SheepDogInc/ssheepdog/README.md

 Development
 -----------

-ssheepdog is distributed as a pluggable django app.
+django-ssheepdog is distributed as a pluggable django app.
 The meat of the application is contained in the `ssheepdog` directory.
 The `src` directory contains a django project that uses the app.

 When you are developing, you should install ssheepdog into your virtual environment with the following command: